-Commercial Examples: Samuel Smith Taddy Porter, Fuller's London Porter, Burton Bridge Burton Porter, Nethergate Old Growler Porter, Nick Stafford's Nightmare Yorkshire Porter, St. Peters Old-Style Porter, Bateman's Salem Porter, Shepherd Neame Original Porter, Flag Porter, Yuengling Porter, Geary's London Style Porter
+Commercial Examples: Samuel Smith Taddy Porter, Fuller's London Porter, Burton Bridge Burton Porter, Nethergate Old Growler Porter, Nick Stafford's Nightmare Porter, St. Peters Old-Style Porter, Bateman's Salem Porter, Shepherd Neame Original Porter, Flag Porter

-4.6 Robust Porter [BJCP]
+10.2 Robust Porter [BJCP]

-Appearance: Medium brown to very dark brown, often with rubyor garnet-like highlights.
+Appearance: Medium brown to very dark brown, often with ruby- or garnet-like highlights.
 Can approach black in colour.
 Clarity may be difficult to discern in such a dark beer, but when not opaque will be clear (particularly when held up to the light).
 Full, tan-coloured head with moderately good head retention.

 Aroma: Roasty aroma (often with a lightly burnt, black malt character) should be noticeable and may be moderately strong.
 Optionally may also show some additional malt character in support (grainy, bready, toffee-like, caramelly, chocolate, coffee, rich, and/or sweet).
 Hop aroma low to high (US or UK varieties).
 Some American versions may be dry-hopped.
 Fruity esters are moderate to none.
 Diacetyl low to none.